Safer Path for School St. & Topper Lane

 -

 As proposes, the construction will begin in April with reduced working hours to prevent interruptions to Stanley & Lafayette Elementary School.
-The project will be completed before the beginning of the 2026/2027 school year.
+The project was to be completed before the beginning of the 2026/2027 school year, however it has been delayed to begin in 2027.

 Join the movement